 Offers long-term leasing options to local authorities.
-More than 4,300 properties identified.
+Almost 4,400 properties identified.
 NAMA facilitates direct engagement between Local Authorities and debtors (or receivers)

 Deferred Payment Initiative:

 Piloted in May 2012 for family homes in Greater Dublin & Cork.
 Second phase launched in Oct.
 2012, third phase in March 2013 - offering is now close to 400 properties in 13 counties.
 Strong up-take.
 Underlying basis for introduction of the Initiative - concerns about future housing values - has largely abated.